The production of

 wagons used as Mac's car was also used to tow the

-Adam-12 unit in the first few episodes, replaced with
+Adam-12 unit in the first season, replaced with

 another heavy-duty unmarked station wagon that would tow